Here are Operating System (OS) interview questions and answers for freshers as well as experienced candidates to get

 - Unlike other O.S, countless Linux users can see the code at any time and can fix the problem if there is any

 - Malware and viruses are coded to take advantage of the weakness in Windows

 53) Explain what is Unity in Ubuntu?
 How can you add new entries to the launcher?

-In Ubuntu, Unity is the default windows manager.
+In Ubuntu, Unity is the default graphical shell.
 On the left side of the Ubuntu, it introduces the launcher and Dash to start programs.

 In order to add new entries to the launcher, you can create a file name like .desktop and then drag the file on the launcher.

 54) Explain the purpose of using a libaio package in Ubuntu?

 Libaio is Linux Kernel Asynchronous I/O (A/O).
 A/O allows even a single application thread to overlap I/O operations with other processing, by providing an interface for submitting one or more I/O requests in one system call without waiting for completion.
 And a separate interface to reap completed I/O operations associated with a given completion group.

 55) What is the use of behavior tab in Ubuntu?

 Through behaviors tab, you can make many changes on the appearance of the desktop

 - Auto-hide the launcher: You can use this option to reveal the launcher when moving the pointer to the defined hot spot.